-'Accountable Institution' means a person or institution referred to in Schedule 1, including branches, associates or subsidiaries outside of that person or institution and a person employed or contracted by such person or institution, including agents;
+'Accountable Institution' means a person or institution referred to in Schedule 1, including branches, associates or subsidiaries outside of that person or institution and a person employed or contracted by such person or institution, including independent agents:

-4.2.2.
+4.3.2.
 The definition of Authorised Officer

-Rationale: To provide legal clarity on the nature of the Centre as an administrative as opposed to an investigative Financial Intelligence Unit, the definition of authorised officer should exclude officials from the Centre.
-This removes potential for conflict with the work of existing agencies is an important consideration in this regard.
-The provisions on the FIU functions do not suggest they are investigative, although they are included as "authorized officers" who exercise investigative powers.
+Rationale: To provide legal clarity on the nature of the Centre as an administrative, as opposed to an investigative Financial Intelligence Unit, the definition of authorised officer should exclude officials from the Centre.
+This removes potential for conflict with the work of existing agencies.
+The provisions on the FIU functions currently do not suggest they are investigative, although they are included as "authorized officers" who exercise investigative powers.